read more

 dass es Menschen in Deutschland geben wird, die uns dabei finanziell unterstützen werden. zurück

-This week, the Namibian government paid out around €37 (N$750) to almost 150,000 people (about one in 20 inhabitants) in an aid package worth €5.5 million.
-The grants were intended especially for small street vendors who have had no income since the lockdown.
-With the money, you can at least buy some corn flour, oil, sugar and tea, and maybe even some soap and detergent.
-It's only a drop in the ocean, but the fact that the government is distributing money to those in need across the board is remarkable and probably not something you see often in Africa.
+This week, the Namibian government distributed approximately €37 (N$750) to nearly 150,000 people (approximately one in 20 residents) in a €5.5 million aid package.
+The grants were specifically intended for small street vendors who have lost their income since the lockdown.
+The money can at least buy some maize flour, oil, sugar, and tea, and perhaps even some soap and detergent.
+While it's only a drop in the ocean, the fact that the government is distributing funds across the board to those in need is remarkable and probably not often seen in Africa.

 What makes me particularly happy at the moment are two recent requests from donors who, especially in times of Corona, are concerned about the situation of the people in Namibia and would like to help with our projects.